fortana-co/request.js/README.md

 [![NPM](https://img.shields.io/npm/v/request-dot-js.svg)](https://www.npmjs.com/package/request.js)
 [![npm bundle size (minified + gzip)](https://img.shields.io/bundlephobia/minzip/request-dot-js.svg)](https://www.npmjs.com/package/request.js)

-A ~1kB wrapper around `fetch`, with a convenient API for interacting with JSON APIs and support for exponential backoff.
+A ~1kB wrapper around `fetch`, with a convenient API for interacting with JSON APIs and support for retrying requests using exponential backoff.

 It works in the browser, on the server (Node.js), and mobile apps (like React Native).